 Yukon Island Youth Retreat

-Earlier this year, our young people took part in the Yukon Island Youth Retreat.
+In summer 2019, our young people took part in the Yukon Island Youth Retreat.
 Your support and prayers guided and blessed them in spirit during the annual pilgrimage to this special island.
+While we have been unable to visit Yukon Island for the past few years due to the pandemic, we hope to return to this tradition soon.

 Within many beautiful moments and shared experiences, the youth demonstrated unique gifts and their emerging leadership as members of St. Mary’s faith community.
 They took turns leading worship, including Morning Prayer and evening Compline.
 They built sacred spaces, including the creation of their own forms of beach art, and the thoughtful construction of a labyrinth on the beach.
 We were all able to enter the labyrinth as a prayerful space and to see the world in new ways.